-Subdivision 5-Spill control
+Division 8-Spill control

-41 Spill containment
+40 Spill containment

-- (1) An occupier of premises where dangerous goods are stored and handled must ensure that, in each area at the premises where dangerous goods are stored or handled, provision is made for spill containment that will- - (a) eliminate the risk from any spill or leak of solid or liquid dangerous goods or, if it is not reasonably practicable to eliminate the risk, reduce it so far as is reasonably practicable; and - (b) so far as is reasonably practicable, contain within the premises the dangerous goods that have been spilled or leaked and any solid or liquid effluent arising from an incident.
+- (1) An occupier of premises where dangerous goods are stored and handled must ensure that, in each area at the premises where dangerous goods are stored or handled, provision is made for spill containment that will- - (a) eliminate the risk from any spill or leak of solid or liquid dangerous goods or, if it is not reasonably practicable to eliminate the risk, reduce it so far as is reasonably practicable; and - (b) so far as is reasonably practicable, contain within the premises dangerous goods that have been spilled or leaked and any solid or liquid effluent arising from an incident.

-Contravention of this subregulation may constitute an offence for the purposes of sections 45 and 45A of the Act.
+Contravention of this subregulation may constitute an offence-see sections 45 and 45A of the Act.